What should I expect during my initial interview with Osborne Law Firm, P.C.?

 - We will inform you on how we intend to keep you up-to-date on the progress of your case.

-The Osborne Law Firm is conveniently located in the University Research Park off Mallard Creek Church Road.
-Easily accessible from I-85, I-77, and I-485, we serve clients in Charlotte, Concord, Huntersville/Lake Norman, Monroe, Rock Hill, and the surrounding region.
+Osborne Law Firm, P.C. is conveniently located in the University / North Lake Area of Charlotte.
+Easily Accessible from I-85, I-77, and I-485, we serve clients throughout the region - Charlotte, Concord, Huntersville / Lake Norman, Monroe, Gastonia and Rock Hill.